visit-dav/visit/docs/SphynxDocs/MakingItPretty/View.rst

 left corner of the visualization window is the origin of a coordinate system and that the upper left and lower right corners both have values of 1.
-Every point in the visualization window can be characterized as a cartesian coordinate where both values in the coordinate are in the range [0,1].
+Every point in the visualization window can be characterized as a Cartesian coordinate where both values in the coordinate are in the range [0,1].
 The viewport is specified by entering four numbers in the form x0 x1 y0 y1 where x0 is the leftmost X value, x1 is the rightmost X value, y0 is the lower Y value, and y1 is the upper Y value that will be used in